-Fall and back to school have one delicious thing in common: apples.
-Apples seem to be a school theme, whether it’s giving one to your teacher, or decorating classrooms with them.
+Fall and back to school have one delicious thing in common: apple activities.
+Apples seem to be a school theme, whether it’s giving one to your teacher or decorating classrooms with them.
 But here in our homeschool, we like to do a little more than that with apples.
-And I don’t just mean eating them, because that is happening everyday here!
+And I don’t just mean eating them, because that is happening every day here!

 Hands-on fractions with apples is very simple to do.
 Decide on what fractions you are going to make, and carefully, preferably helping your children, cut the apples.
 Or just start cutting and see what fractions you and your kids can come up with.
 Have a piece of paper and pencil handy for your child to write their fractions out too.